This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 - NSAIDs: These medicines decrease swelling and pain.
 NSAIDs are available without a doctor's order.
-Ask your caregiver which medicine is right for you and how much to take.
+Ask your healthcare provider which medicine is right for you and how much to take.
 Take as directed.
 NSAIDs can cause stomach bleeding or kidney problems if not taken correctly.

 - Steroid: This injection helps decrease pain and swelling.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your elbow.
 You may be given dye to help the pictures show up better.
-Tell caregivers if you are allergic to iodine or shellfish.
+Tell healthcare providers if you are allergic to iodine or shellfish.
 You may also be allergic to the dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell caregivers if you have any metal in or on your body.
+Tell healthcare providers if you have any metal in or on your body.

 - Ultrasound: An ultrasound uses sound waves to show pictures of your elbow and forearm tissues on a monitor.
 An ultrasound may show the cause of the pressure against your ulnar nerve.